qiime2/docs/source/tutorials/longitudinal.rst

 "States" can also commonly be methodological, in which case sample pairs will usually be the same individual at the same time with two different methods.
 For example, q2-longitudinal could compare the effects of different collection methods, storage methods, DNA extraction methods, or any bioinformatic processing steps on the feature composition of individual samples.

+.. note:: Many of the actions in q2-longitudinal take a ``metric`` value as input, which is usually a column name in a metadata file or a metadata-transformable artifact (including alpha diversity vectors, PCoA results, and many other QIIME 2 artifacts), or a feature ID in a feature table.
+The names of valid ``metric`` values in metadata files and metadata-transformable artifacts can be checked with the :doc:`metadata tabulate <metadata>` command.
+Valid feature names (to use as ``metric`` values associated with a feature table) can be checked with the ``feature-data summarize`` command.

 In the examples below, we use data from the `ECAM study`_, a longitudinal study of infants' and mothers' microbiota from birth through 2 years of life.
 First let's create a new directory and download the relevant tutorial data.

 .. command-block::